 See related: 16 Best Places to Visit in Minnesota

 When planning to visit Tettegouche state park, there are some things you should always consider.
-Whether it’s a few-hour trip or a few days’ camping vacations, remember these tips.
+Whether it’s a few-hour trip or a few days’ camping vacation, remember these tips.

 - Always be prepared – carry your own hand sanitizer, water, soap, toilet paper, towels, and disinfectants.